Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Makes 3 cups of sauce.

-Place chopped pecans in a microwave dish with 3 Tablespoons butter.
-Cook for 8 – 10 minutes, stirring twice.
+Place chopped pecans in a microwave dish with 3 Tablespoons of butter.
+Melt butter and cook with the pecans for 8 – 10 minutes, stirring twice.
 Watch the pecans closely to not burn them.

 In another microwave safe bowl (I use a glass batter bowl because it has a lip for pouring) place remaining butter and heat until melted.
 Whisk in brown sugar, flour, and light corn syrup until blended.
 Cook on high 6-8 minutes, stirring twice, until the sugar is dissolved.

-Add in 2/3 cup evaporated milk and the pecans, stir well.
+Add in 2/3 cup evaporated milk and the pecans, stir well with a plastic or wooden spoon.

-Add a tag and bow and you have made some sweet little gifts!
-Consider packaging with a cool ice cream scoop to make it extra special.
-Put instructions on the back of the tag to keep sauce refrigerated and to reheat slightly in microwave to pour over ice cream.
+Last step: Add a tag and bow and you have made some sweet little gifts!
+Consider packaging with a cool ice cream scoop (homemade ice cream would be even more delicious if you have an ice cream maker) to make it extra special.
+Put instructions on the back of the tag to keep sauce refrigerated and to reheat in low heat in the microwave to pour over ice cream.

 These look gorgeous & I’d like to try making them this Christmas. 🙂